 Hinge used this email to harness the holiday spirit and redirect attention to an app that helps people find meaningful relationships, instead of, well, shorter-term alternatives.

 This one is an oldie but a goodie.
 Actor, writer, and humorist Nick Offerman loves his whisky.
-He's sung about it before, and last holiday season, he joined his favorite whisky brand, Lagavulin, to film a 45-minute video of -- wait for it -- Offerman sitting in a leather chair next to a crackling fire, drinking whisky and looking calmly at the camera.
+He's sung about it before, and during a previous holiday season, he joined his favorite whisky brand, Lagavulin, to film a 45-minute video of — wait for it — Offerman sitting in a leather chair next to a crackling fire, drinking whisky and looking calmly at the camera.
 Where do we sign up for that gig?